ahartz1/movieratings/README.md

 Located at `localhost/lv/movies/movie_id`, where `localhost` is the location of your django server and `movie_id` is the actual movie id in the database.

 ### Rater Pages
-Located at `localhost/lv/raters/rater_id`, where `localhost` is the location of your django server and `rater_id` is the actual movie id in the database.
+Located at `localhost/lv/raters/rater_id`, where `localhost` is the location of your django server and `rater_id` is the actual rater id in the database.
+.
 ### Top 20 Page
 Located at `localhost/lv/movies/top_20`, where `localhost` is the location of your django server.